klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 for every possible tool.
 Those tools for accessing object storage tend to set up multiple data streams and hence will offer a much higher effective bandwidth, even on high latency connections.
-These tools work with keys which are different from SSH keys and temporary in nature.
-They can be obtained from [auth.lumidata.eu](https://auth.lumidata.eu) where you need to log in either via MyAccessID (if your project is managed through Puhuri) or your "My CSC" account (if your project is managed via that platform).
-In the future it will also be possible to do part of that setup via the Open OnDemand platform.

 Alternatively, you can also chose to access external servers from LUMI if you have client software that runs on LUMI (or if that software is already installed on LUMI, e.g., rclone